Alfresco/docs-alfresco/identity-service/1.4/install/k8s/index.md

     As an example, the following command references the infrastructure chart on its own to deploy the Identity Service and the [ngnix-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress).

-    As an example, the following command references the infrastructure chart on its own to deploy the Identity Service and the [ngnix-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress).

     ```bash
     helm install alfresco-stable/alfresco-infrastructure \
         --set alfresco-infrastructure.activemq.enabled=false \